by Life Anthem on February 15, 2014

 by Life Anthem on September 7, 2013

-It’s interesting that my biggest challenge at the moment is learning to chill.
-Learning to chill the mind and go with the flow.
-I used to be that way as a kid and a teenager and even in my early 20s.
+It’s interesting that the biggest challenge is learning to chill.
+Learning to relax the mind and go with the flow.
+I used to be that way as a kid and a teenager (if memory serves me right) and even in my early 20s.
 I wasn’t afraid of much and had dreams about cool adventures.
 For a while that all seemed stifled and somewhat frivolous.
 It was the daily grind of a career-focused life that sort of put water on the fire.
-That all had the opposite effect on my life from what I was told.
 You have to wonder if that system is in place as a way to make each of us just another worker bee, cogs churning out product to keep the system going for the few at the top.
 I don’t know, but what I’m slowly figuring out is that if you turn off the fear for a bit and just jump, you’ll find out your mindset changes so fast and so drastically, that you can’t even remember the old you.

-It’s as if these daily meditations, these techniques for molding one’s life into the bespoke shape that fits their personality, is like cleaning house.
-If your house has gotten messy over the course of a year, it’s probably going to take a year or more to get it truly clean again.
+It’s as if these daily meditations, these techniques for molding one’s life into the bespoke shape that fits a personality, is like cleaning house.
+If your house has gotten messy, it’s probably going to take a while to get it clean again.

 by Life Anthem on July 30, 2013